fenago/python-networking-sysadmins/development/lab_guides/Lab_3.md

 ![](./images/C13963_03_13.jpg)

-Figure 3.13: A simple problem for a search algorithm to solve
+Caption: A simple problem for a search algorithm to solve

 The binary search algorithm will be explained as follows: